EGI-Federation/eosc-data-transfer/README.md

 > you redeploy the API (prevents exceeding Let's Encrypt rate limit).

+## Running the API with telemetry using Kubernetes

+TODO Describe prerequisites for the K8s cluster (Argo) nd the steps to deploy it

 ## Related Guides

 - [REST server implementation](https://quarkus.io/guides/resteasy-reactive) Writing reactive REST services